The iPhone ‘hang up’ button may not be moving as much as we feared

 The initial shock followed the release of last week’s test, or beta, version of iOS 17, the next major update of the iPhone’s operating software.
 That’s where users first saw the end-call button, which has traditionally lived in splendid isolation centered well below function buttons such as “mute,” “keypad” and “speaker,” instead joining its peers and taking a more assimilated position in the lower right-hand corner of a six-button block.

-Now, though, images of the latest iOS 17 beta shared by multiple media sites shows the red button right back in the center of the phone dialpad, pretty close to where it’s long staked out its territory.
-But it’s still not alone; now it’s in the second row, center seat of that six button block, where it appears to be daring you to try hanging up without also opening the keypad or accidentally adding another participant to your call.
+Now, though, images of the latest iOS 17 beta shared by multiple media sites show the red button right back in the center of the phone dial pad, pretty close to where it’s long staked out its territory.
+But it’s still not alone; now it’s in the second row, the center seat of that six-button block, where it appears to be daring you to try hanging up without also opening the keypad or accidentally adding another participant to your call.

 To be fair, it’s always difficult to draw firm conclusions from beta software releases, which are intended both to help engineers hunt down bugs and to gauge user reaction to changes large and small.
 So they’re a bit experimental by nature, and some experiments fare better than others.